SumianVoice/TransVoice-Wiki/wiki/pages/various/brightness-and-deepness.md

 {:toc}
 </details>
 ```
-explains features of and how to achieve brightness or deepness and the difference between them regardless of pitch
+placeholder: explains features of and how to achieve brightness or deepness and the difference between them regardless of pitch
 ```

 # Brightness vs Deepness